d1onys1us/dapp-up/README.md

 ```

 #### Deploy contracts to some chain and generate types

-> Note: some L2s require a `--legacy` flag if EIP-1559 is not yet supported.

 ```sh
 forge script Deploy --broadcast --rpc-url $FOUNDRY && pnpm -F app wagmi:generate